dofl/PiCam/README.md

 Open the picam.py and storageController.sh scripts with a text editor like Nano and edit the values you'd need.

-Run the scripts, preferrable in Screen.
-Start with the storageController.sh as this first needs to create the ramdisk
+Run the scripts, preferrably in Screen.
+Start with the storageController.sh script as this needs to create the RAMdisk first
 ```
 sudo screen sh storageController.sh
 sudo screen python picam.py